 The St. Romedio sanctuary is one of the most particular sanctuaries in Europe

-This architectonic building is surrounded by a wonderful natural landscape and it is composed of several churches and chapels directly on the rock.
-The whole structure is connected by a steep stairway with 131 steps.
-The oldest chapel of the building dates back to the 11th century and over the centuries other three little churches and other two chapels have been built, and also seven Passion’s aedicules.
+The monument, a well-known pilgrimage place, was built on a 70-metre high calcareous rock and is composed of several churches and chapels which are all connected by a steep stairway with 131 steps.
+The oldest chapel of the building dates back to the 11th century and over the centuries three little churches, two chapels, as well as seven Passion’s aedicules have been added.
+The natural landscape surrounding the sanctuary is simply amazing.

 Contact info

-- via S. Romedio, 1 - 38010 - Predaia (Tn)
+- via S. Romedio, 1 - 38010 - Predaia (TN)

 - Guided tours or visits upon reservation.